tonyx/Sharpino/README.md

 - [Cache.fs](Sharpino.Lib/Cache.fs).
 Cache events, snapshots and state

 __Sharpino.Sample__:

+A sample of an api for managing todos with tags and categories.
+There are two versions in the sense of two different configurations respect to the distribution of the models (collection of entities) between the aggregates.
+There is a strategy to test the migration between versions (aggregate refactoring) that is described in the code (See: [AppVersions.fs](Sharpino.Sample/AppVersions.fs) and [MultiVersionsTests.fs](Sharpino.Sample.Test/MultiversionsTests.fs))
+.

 -  __models__ (e.g. [TodoModel](Sharpino.Sample/models/TodosModel.fs)) manage entities.
 -  __aggregates__ (e.g. [TodoAggregate](Micro_ES_FSharp_Lib.Sample/aggregates/Todos/Aggregate.fs)) owns a partition of the models and provide memgers to handle them.